Richard-Burd/Richard-Burd.github.io/_posts/2020-07-08-react_setup_with_rails_api_server.markdown

 gem 'rack-cors', '~> 1.1.1'
 gen 'foreman', '~> 0.82.0
 ```
-...feel free to try newer versions if available...these are what I used.
-Next, we need to go in and change some of the Rails boilerplate code:
+...feel free to try newer versions if available...these are what I used.&nbsp;  Next, we need to go in and change some of the Rails boilerplate code, note that you may not see this file `./config/initializers/omniauth.rb` unless you've setup or plan to worth with OmniAuth, if it is not there then ignore it and move on to `./config/application.rb`

 ![enter image description here](https://i.imgur.com/40Oh6XP.jpg)
 Here is the block of code shown above...copy & paste it into ./config/application.rb as shown above.